Sweet Garden Dining Cafe

 Sweet Garden Dining Cafe, a no-frills, unassuming cosy little cafe that I recently visited.
 I don’t normally do cafes review.
 I mean, I love to eat, but being a mum, has made my expectations of my meals to just-get-it-done-and-over-with.
 It is never the easiest thing to eat out, with a toddler and a growing but fussy kid who rejects almost everything.

-And so I come across Sweet Garden Dining Cafe on one of the article, about this cosy cafe opened by an ex-Marriott chef.
+I come across Sweet Garden Dining Cafe on one of the article, about this cosy cafe opened by an ex-Marriott chef.
 Nestled among the HDBs, It is not the easiest place to find, but it will be impossible to miss, with the amount of newspaper cuttings on their shop front.

 It has been on my radar for a while.
 With excellent ratings on their Facebook page of an average 4.9 Stars, I thought it will be a great place to bring my family to, for a well-deserved hearty meal.
 And as it turns out, like Daddy E said, we will definitely go back again.